FazleyRabbe/Git_Gurdians/source/Samples/ApprovedMultiSequenceLearningNew/Documentation/Readme.md

 Fig 1: Architecture of Approve Prediction of Multisequence Learning

-Above our project's implementation flow.
+Above is our project's implementation flow.

-The model used to process and store the dataset is called `Sequence`.
-And as shown below:
+At first, the model gets the dataset as a sequence from our JSON dataset folder by `sequence.cs`

 For power consumption prediction:
 ```csharp